icecrime/vossibility-collector/README.md

   This effectively allows to enrich the value of a field with information in database: in our case, this allows to replace a single login such as `icecrime` into a structure object that contains information about the person's employer and maintainer status.

-# Project state

-The project is in a very early state, and most notably lacks testing and CI.